 In Python, indentation – how many spaces a line starts with – is important .
 An editor that's properly set up will help us keep track of this.

 Although we cannot directly set the colour of individual letters, the editor can apply formatting to give us a hint about how the computer will understand our instructions.
 But it's just a hint: a programmer with a differently configured editor may have the same file coloured quite differently.

-That's what a piece of code looks like in the editor:
+As an illustration, this is what a piece of code can look like in an editor.

 1 @app.route('/courses/<course:course>/') 2 def course_page(course): 3 try: 4 return render_template( 5 'course.html', 6 course=course, 7 plan=course.sessions, 8 ) 9 except TemplateNotFound: 10 abort(404)